Skip to content

 Use Marshall Hall, MD or Mount Vernon when searching to get the closest tide predictions.

 Ideal Amount of Students and Chaperones: While this program can be conducted with larger groups, it is best to limit it to 50 students.
 Groups are divided into smaller groups of 10-12 and sent to separate cleanup areas along the riverside.
-Additionally, for every 10-12 students, there should be one educator to guide the cleanup.
+Additionally, for every 10-12 students, there should be one chaperone to guide the cleanup.

 Concepts & Takeaways